 The Minor in Bioethics is designed for students aspiring toward careers in the health sciences and the health professions.
-The program is the only undergraduate minor available from the School of Medicine, and is one of the oldest programs of its kind in the United States.
+The program is one of the oldest programs of its kind in the United States.
 The curriculum for the Minor in Bioethics addresses ethical issues in health care, health policy, public health and the conduct of health sciences research; introduces ethical theories and methods of ethics analysis; and instills an appreciation of social and cultural issues that frame bioethical concerns.
 Course formats vary from small seminars that afford opportunities for peer learning to larger lecture-driven courses.
 The curriculum is taught by faculty from diverse disciplinary backgrounds who are experts in their respective fields.

 SCHOLARSHIP OPPORTUNITY